Niniola: Career

 Niniola released the Sarz-produced single "Maradona" in 2017.
 The song spent 13 weeks on South Africa's Metro FM chart, retaining the number 1 position for 6 weeks.

 Niniola earned nominations at the 2018 BET Awards and SAMAs for "Maradona".

 In 2018 DJ Snake teamed up with Niniola and created Maradona Riddim a remix to her previously released hit Maradona.
 She received nods from Canadian rapper Drake and American record producer Timbaland.

 In 2019, elements of "Maradona" were sampled in "Find Your Way Back", a song from Beyoncé's soundtrack album The Lion King: The Gift.
 Niniola is also credited as one of the track's songwriters and composers.

 In April 2020, she received her Grammy nomination certificate for her work as a composer on The Lion King: The Gift.

 In June 2021, she received her Grammy second nomination certificate for her work as a composer on The Lion King: The Gift.
 In the same month Niniola got inducted into the Grammy Recording Academy Class of 2021.

 In July 2021, Niniola's single, "Maradona" was certified gold in South Africa by the Recording Industry of South Africa RISA.

+In January 2023, Niniola's single, "Maradona" was certified Platinum in South Africa by the Recording Industry of South Africa RISA.

 Artistry

-Niniola describes her style of music as Afro-house, a blend of Afrobeat and house music.
-In an interview with Gbolahan Adeyemi of NGWide in 2015, she stated she loves singing in Yoruba because it makes the song delivery beautiful.
+As of 2018 Niniola's style of music was described according to BET as "a mixture of afrobeats and house music".
+Though later as recent as 2020 her signature style of music would later include Amapiano becoming the first Nigerian to release a song with amapiano logdrums.
+As of 2022 some sources would also later categorize her sound as "afropiano" a fusion style of music which combines afrobeats and amapiano.
+During an interview with Gbolahan Adeyemi of NGWide in 2015, Niniola expressed her fondness for singing in Yoruba, citing that it enhances the beauty of song delivery.

 Personal life

-Niniola is the older sister of singer Teni.
+Niniola is the older sister of singer Teniola.